 Another awesome and free choice for novice 3D modelers is 3DSlash.
 3DSlash was designed particularly for non-professionals of all ages—including children.
 3DSlash presents 3D modeling concepts in a fun and engaging way.
 In 3DSlash, clients use traditional equipment, similar to mallets or chisels, to edit three-dimensional shapes.
 The three-stage procedure is easy and fun.
 The finished 3D model can be shared on the web, or saved as an .STL file for 3D printing.
 3DSlash also comes with a range of tutorials which are well worth looking into.

 Although these software packages are some of the most user-friendly 3D modeling tools, you will find that doesn’t exempt you from the long, winding process of becoming proficient in using them.
-It has to be mentioned that, no matter how easy the 3D design software you’re using is, you will have to invest a considerable amount of time and energy to develop your skills and become good enough to create flawless designs.
+It has to be mentioned that, no matter how easy the 3D mechanical engineering software you’re using is, you will have to invest a considerable amount of time and energy to develop your skills and become good enough to create flawless designs.